MANSA: Learning Fast and Slow in Multi-Agent Systems: MANSA

 With this objective, {\fontfamily{cmss}\selectfont Global}'s goal is to maximise the system performance by activating {\fontfamily{cmss}\selectfont Central} at the required set of states to enable the agents to solve $\mathfrak{M}$ with the minimal number of CL activations.
 Therefore, by learning an optimal $\mathfrak{g}$, {\fontfamily{cmss}\selectfont Global} acquires the optimal policy for activating {\fontfamily{cmss}\selectfont Central}.

-Adding the agent {\fontfamily{cmss}\selectfont Global} with an objective distinct from the $N$ agents results in a nonzero-sum Markov game $\cG=\langle \cN\times\{G\},\cS,\left((\cA_i)_{i\in\cN},\cA_G\right),P,(R,R_G),\gamma\rangle$ where $G$, $\cA_G:=\{0,1\}$ and $R_G(s,a,g):=R(s,a) -c\cdot \boldsymbol{1}(g)$ denote the {\fontfamily{cmss}\selectfont Global} agent, its action set and its reward function respectively.
-In MARL, having multiple learners with a nonzero-sum payoff structure can occasion convergence issues \cite{shoham2008multiagent}.
+Adding the agent {\fontfamily{cmss}\selectfont Global} with an objective distinct from the $N$ agents results in a non-cooperative Markov game $\cG=\langle \cN\times\{G\},\cS,\left((\cA_i)_{i\in\cN},\cA_G\right),P,(R,R_G),\gamma\rangle$ where $G$, $\cA_G:=\{0,1\}$ and $R_G(s,a,g):=R(s,a) -c\cdot \boldsymbol{1}(g)$ denote the {\fontfamily{cmss}\selectfont Global} agent, its action set and its reward function respectively.
+In MARL, having multiple learners with a payoff structure that is neither zero-sum nor a team game can occasion convergence issues \cite{shoham2008multiagent}.
 Moreover, unlike standard MARL frameworks, MANSA incorporates switching controls used by {\fontfamily{cmss}\selectfont Global}.
 Nevertheless in Sec. \ref{sec:convergence} we prove the convergence of MANSA under standard assumptions.